OlexOlex/TPE-Module/README.md

 * Any simple 3-4V device with a remote control on a cable can easily be converted to fit this module (and if you add a socket to the original remote control, you can still plug it back)

 ### Disadvantages:
+* If a browser splits an HTTP-POST request in multiple packets (one the HTTP-request, one containing the POST-parameters) it might nor work (quickfix for you might be to change a forms request type from POST to GET at two places where the code returns a webpage)
+* It sometimes takes a while until the router knows the device under its configured name, so it might take some time until you can access it at http://[your configured servername here] - once NodeMCU behaviour seems to have changed at that point as well

+### Minor "not as perfect as it could be" properties:
 * The module runs a Lua interpreter, which was not designed for running a webserver on it, but this project does so.
 So the current state is close to busting the modules RAM
-* If a browser splits an HTTP-POST request in multiple packets (one the HTTP-request, one containing the POST-parameters) it might nor work (quickfix for you is to change the POST-requests to GET-requests in the code returning the webpage)
-* It sometimes takes a while until the router knows the device under its configured name, so it might take some time until you can access it at http://[your configured servername here] - once NodeMCU behaviour seems to have changed at that point as well
-* The Lua-interpreter-firmware (NodeMCU) is still under (heavy?) development, so some functionalities change (especially for the voltage measuring standard source I experienced it), and before acessing the filesystem via ESPlorer, you might need to send the =node.heap() command ("Heap"-button) a few times to synchronize the connection
+* "compiling" the script to a .lc file to speed up execution time makes it bigger, thus exceeds the RAM and does not execute at all
+* the ESP8266 Module does only support at maximum 4 client devices connected to its WIFI accesspoint
+* The voltage reading is rough (only real numbers, no float numbers available for multiplication in the integer version of nodeMCU which is needed for reducing RAM usage)
 * The requests are unencrypted HTTP-POST requests - no ssl encryption used
-* The voltage reading is rough (no float numbers available for multiplication in the needed integer version of nodeMCU)
+* The Lua-interpreter-firmware (NodeMCU) is still under (heavy?) development, so some functionalities change (for the voltage measuring standard source and the hostname setup I experienced it), and before acessing the filesystem via ESPlorer, you might need to send the =node.heap() command ("Heap"-button) a few times to synchronize the connection

 ## Material used for this "full feature" Model: